Shady Oaks Montessori

 The seeds from their years in our Montessori Children’s House begin to sprout.
 These elementary children think for themselves and direct their own learning, extending themselves through challenging work choices.
 With their reasoning mind and imagination, they are asking the how and why questions.
 Therefore, our education program is to give them the universe which means we want them to explore outside the classroom to find the answers to their questions.

-The elementary curriculum is comprehensive and sequential while equally valuing the social/emotional development of the growing child.
+The elementary curriculum is academically comprehensive and sequential while equally valuing the social/emotional development of the growing child.
 Promoting multi-age learning and leadership, there are two classes in the elementary program; Lower Elementary (ages 6-9) and Upper Elementary (ages 9-12).

 The Montessori Elementary program gives children the universe through: